Belteshazza/wealthydeveloper/README.md

 - 🔭 I’m currently working on some amazing Laravel and NFT's projects
 - 🌱 I’m currently learning Visual Reality
-- 👯 I’m looking to collaborate with developers on side gigs and new projects including NFT's
+- 👯 I’m looking to collaborate with developers on amzing projects both mobile apps, web apps and NFT's
 - 💬 Ask me about Laravel,Sql,Laragon,API's and NFT's
 - 📫 How to reach me: idongesitutong@gmail.com
 - ⚡ Fun fact: I love the game of Chess